matthutchinson/acts_as_textcaptcha/README.md

 [![Gem Dependencies](https://img.shields.io/gemnasium/matthutchinson/acts_as_textcaptcha.svg?style=flat)](https://gemnasium.com/matthutchinson/acts_as_textcaptcha)

-ActsAsTextcaptcha provides spam protection for your Rails models using logic questions from the excellent [Text CAPTCHA](http://textcaptcha.com/) web service (by [Rob Tuley](http://openknot.com/me/) of [Openknot](http://openknot.com/)).
+ActsAsTextcaptcha provides spam protection for your Rails models using logic questions from the excellent [TextCaptcha](http://textcaptcha.com/) web service (by [Rob Tuley](http://openknot.com/me/) of [Openknot](http://openknot.com/)).
 It is also possible to configure your own text captcha questions (instead, or as a fall back in the event of any remote API issues).